Site icon Our Breathing Planet

 Powder Blue Damselfly Physical Description

-It does follow one pattern common to the group, though.
+It does follow one pattern of development common to the group, though.
 That’s in the fact that it displays a certain degree of the physiological characteristic of sexual dimorphism.
 In its specific case, however, this trait only manifests itself in terms of outward physical appearance.

 Source: https://tinyurl.com/23hjzh75 Photo: Charles J. Sharp CCL: https://tinyurl.com/bdes27an